ispg-group/aiidalab-ispg/README.md

 $ aiidalab-launch exec --privileged -- conda install xtb-python
 ```

-Note that aiidalab-launch creates a separate docker volume for Conda,
-so the command above only needs to be executed once, even if you restart the container.

 6. Setup ORCA code on localhost.
 ```sh
 $ aiidalab-launch exec -- bash /home/aiida/apps/aiidalab-ispg/setup_codes_on_localhost.sh